microsoft/scalar/Readme.md

 Run `scalar register` in an existing Git repo to enable recommended config settings and start background maintenance.

-If your repo is hosted on a service with the
-[GVFS Protocol](https://github.com/microsoft/VFSForGit/blob/master/Protocol.md),
-then `scalar clone <url>` will create a local enlistment with abilities like on-demand object retrieval, background maintenance tasks, and automatically sets Git config values and hooks that enable performance enhancements.
+If your repo is hosted on a service that supports the [GVFS Protocol](https://github.com/microsoft/VFSForGit/blob/master/Protocol.md), such as Azure Repos, then `scalar clone <url>` will create a local enlistment with abilities like on-demand object retrieval, background maintenance tasks, and automatically sets Git config values and hooks that enable performance enhancements.
 Scalar also assists in setting up sparse enlistments.

 See [the documentation](docs/index.md) for more details.